Yes. Keep reading.

 In a world of statist, authoritarian education that treats parents like a necessary evil and students like runners in a race toward mediocrity and cultural declension and intransigence, all of this is truly unique.

 I joined their affiliate marketing program in mid-2014.
-I am now a course provider: primary/elementary math (grades 1-5).
-(But I am still an affiliate.
-All links to RPC on this site are my affiliate links: please use and share these links.)
+I am now a course provider: primary/elementary math (grades 1-4).
+(Note: since I am an affiliate, all of the links on this site to RPC are my affiliate links.
+So, please use and share these links!)
 As of this writing, the math courses are still in production.
 And they are being launched in phases, this year and next year.
 I am using the classic Ray’s Arithmetic math series as the basis for the lessons in these courses.

 I have put this page together out of my conviction that such a forward-thinking educational enterprise as this deserves to be promoted and advertised every way possible to get the word out.
 Our kids’ futures are at stake.
 So are their kids’ futures.

 “Reconstructing” education is to be done at the grass-roots level.
 It has to be done individually and voluntarily.
 One household at a time, one child at a time.
 Small hinges move heavy doors.

 Before we can rescue our fellow frogs from the slowly boiling pot — from which we ourselves have escaped — we need to set out alternative, non-boiling pots for them to jump safely into!

 May there be more pots like this one set out in coming years, to rescue many more frogs.